State of Wisconsin

 Example 6 Eric applies for MAPP on January 29.
 Eric is requesting MAPP for February but not January.
 Eric is determined eligible for MAPP effective February 1.
 Eric does not have to pay February's premium before MAPP opens because it is for a future month.
 Eric will be enrolled in MAPP and be sent a premium statement to pay February's premium by the due date of February 10.

-It is possible that an applicant owes a premium for some but not all initial months at application because premiums were suspended (before August 2024) or their income was lower.
-For example, if the applicant requests backdated coverage, and their monthly premium gross income was under 100% FPL during the backdated months, but their monthly premium gross income is over 100% FPL in the application month, no premium is required for the backdated months, however, a premium is owed for application month.
+It is possible that an applicant owes a premium for some but not all initial months at application because their monthly premium gross income was less than 100% FPL for some of the months.
+For example, if the applicant requests backdated coverage, and their monthly premium gross income was under 100% FPL during the backdated months, but their monthly premium gross income is over 100% FPL in the application month, no premium is required for the backdated months and a premium is owed for the application month.
 The premium for the application month (or the next month if the application is being processed after the application month) must be paid before the individual can enroll in MAPP.
-If the premium is not paid, eligibility can be granted for any months a premium was not required but will be denied for months a premium was not paid.
+If the premium is not paid, eligibility can be granted for any months a premium was not required but will be denied for months for which a premium was owed.

 Example 7 Bernice applied for MAPP on March 10 and requested backdated eligibility for January and February.
 She had no income in January.
 She started a job in February, and her monthly premium gross income went over 100% FPL starting in March.
 On March 15, the worker determined that she met eligibility requirements effective January 1.
 Due to Bernice’s income, she is not charged a premium for January or February but owes a premium beginning in March.
 Bernice must pay the March premium before her eligibility can be confirmed.
 If Bernice does not pay March’s premium by the due date, she will only qualify for eligibility for the months of January and February.

-An applicant could change or remove their request for backdated benefits if they are unable or do not want to pay the premiums.
+An applicant could change or remove their request for backdated eligibility if they are unable or do not want to pay the premiums.

 For ongoing premium payments, premium statements will be sent monthly.
 The statement will provide the amount due and how to pay the premium.

-Members have several options to pay their ongoing monthly premiums, including:
+Members have several options to pay their ongoing monthly premiums.
+Members can:

 Premiums may not be paid in advance.